 Fewer than 100 checks a year - use an umbrella body

-You can’t register directly with DBS but you can use an umbrella body.
+Employers in this category can’t register directly with DBS but can use an umbrella body.

 More than 100 checks a year - register with DBS

-You can deal with your own applications by registering with DBS.
+This type of employer can deal with their own applications by registering with DBS.
 This costs £300, plus £5 for each additional ‘countersignatory’ (people within an organisation who are allowed to handle DBS applications).

-To change any of your registration details send a letter on company headed paper to DBS.
-Include your registration number and each countersignatory’s signature.
+To change any of the registration details, send a letter on company letter headed paper to DBS.
+Include the registration number and each countersignatory’s signature.

 Registered organisations must also follow the DBS code of practice.

 DBS no longer automatically sends a copy of the certificate to a registered organisation.
-They’ll have to ask the applicant to see the certificate.
+Employers need to ask the applicant to see the certificate.

 More than 1,500 checks a year - use the bulk service

-You can use the DBS e-bulk service, which can help reduce costs and waiting times for DBS checks.
+Employers can use the DBS e-bulk service, which may help reduce costs and waiting times for DBS checks.

 Find out how to register for e-bulk services and get a list of approved e-brokers (offering their e-bulk platform for use by other registered bodies).